Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

 CBOD(label="lpalabel").apply(LPA().apply(graph))
 ```

-The {s}`tabularise` method of a chain calls the corresponding methods of the last algorithm in the chain, i.e.,
+The {s}`tabularise` method of a chained algorithm calls the corresponding methods of the last algorithm in the chain, i.e.,
 ```scala
 lpa-cbod.tabularise(graph)
 ```